The dome of the Radcliffe Camera and spires of Oxford on a misty morning

 The allocation of graduate supervision for this course is the responsibility of the Department of Computer Science and it is not always possible to accommodate the preferences of incoming graduate students to work with a particular member of staff.
 Under exceptional circumstances a supervisor may be found outside the Department of Computer Science.

 You will be assigned a supervisor at the beginning of your period of study.
 Supervisors can provide advice on all academic matters including course selection, the choice of a suitable project and the preparation of a dissertation.
+Your supervisor may change when you start work on your dissertation.

 Assessment

-The assignment that is distributed on the last day of the teaching week must be submitted within a six-week time frame.
-This forms the basis for assessment; all assignments are treated as formal examinations of the University.
+The mode of assessment for the course is written assignments that are distributed on the last day of the teaching week.
+Assignments are to be submitted within a six-week time frame.

-You will need to complete a short project and dissertation.
+You will need to complete a short project and associated dissertation.
 The results of the project work are presented in a dissertation format.
 This forms the basis for formal assessment of the project, just as the written assignments form the basis for assessment of the taught modules.
 The dissertation can be submitted at any time during the allowed period of study, although it is usually the last piece of work undertaken.

 Graduate destinations